wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.

+Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.

+Vault forces a mandatory <strong>lease contract</strong> with clients.
+All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
+Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

 Vault from Hashicorp provides a unified interface to secrets while providing tight access control plus recording a detailed audit log.

-Vault is open-sourced at ? with a marketing home page at
+Vault is open-sourced at <a target="_blank" href="https://github.com/hashicorp/vault/">https://github.com/hashicorp/vault</a> with a marketing home page at
 <a target="_blank" href="https://vaultproject.io/">
 https://vaultproject.io</a>.
 It can be deployed to practically any environment, and does not require any special hardware (such as physical HSMs (Hardware Security Modules).